-Discussion sections
+Discussion section

 Learning a subject is enhanced by interacting with the subject - which includes discussing concepts and solving practice problems.
-Your discussion sections are designed to support your efforts to learn the course material by working with it in as many ways as possible.
+Your discussion section is designed to support your efforts to learn the course material by working with it in as many ways as possible.
 Attendance will be recorded.